GovReady/govready-q/Schema.md

 	  module-id: howto_ssp
 	  tab: How To
 	  group: Start Here
+	  icon: ssp.png

+`icon` specifies a static asset (in the `assets` directory) to use as an icon for the question.
+If the question's type is `module` and it is answered and the answer is a Task that has a top-level `icon` field, then the answer's icon is used instead.

 Instead of `tab` and `group`, `placement: action-buttons` can be used instead to show the question in an action bar above the tabs, rather than in tabs.